kubeflow/training-operator/README.md

 ## Getting Started

-Please refer to [the getting started guide](https://www.kubeflow.org/docs/components/training/getting-started/#getting-started-with-pytorchjob) to quickly create your first distributed training job using Python SDK.
+Please refer to [the getting started guide](https://www.kubeflow.org/docs/components/training/getting-started/#getting-started-with-pytorchjob) to quickly create your first distributed training job using the Python SDK.

 If you want to work directly with Kubernetes Custom Resources provided by Training Operator, follow [the PyTorchJob MNIST guide](https://www.kubeflow.org/docs/components/training/pytorch/#creating-a-pytorch-training-job).